 I did, but I didn’t, and my Facebook Fan Page is now thriving on Facebook as a result of the advice I am going to give you.

 You obviously shouldn’t give up either.
 Here’s a step-by-step guide as to how you can use a great Facebook app called Post Planner to bring you new Facebook Business Page engagement like it did for me.

 Before I start with the step-by-step guide, let’s first clear the air about Facebook in 2015:

 Facebook is Still King of Social Media

 The first step is a mental one: Is your target audience on Facebook?
 If you’re targeting teenagers, you might want to focus more on other platform, but if you are targeting individuals in their 20s and above, Facebook still has got you covered: At last count Facebook users in the United States alone were at 191 million users, comprising 60% of the American population.
 For those of you who remember what they were, Facebook has become the White Pages of social media.
+You can even target people on their birthday on Facebook.
 If there’s any one network any given individual are on, chances are its Facebook.
 For this reason alone, Facebook simply cannot be ignored as part of a social media strategy.

 Facebook Has Matured – for the Better

 Half of American Facebook users are now 35 or older.
 With this maturity of Facebook has come a Facebook audience that is also more mature in how they use the platform, making it an easier platform for businesses to engage with their audience.
 Case in point: More companies are now successfully launching social media customer support on Facebook, something that you didn’t see happen a few years ago when many feared that it might become a PR disaster.
 KLM is a great example of a company that just launched 24/7 customer support on their US Facebook Page.